Search waiting | Matsusada Precision

 Examples Applied Piezo

-X-Y stage and lens/mirror positioning, fusion bond positioning for optical fiber, inkjet printer and valve/electronic valve control, vibration of part feeder, generation of ultrasonic waves, precise positioning of analyzers, etc.
+X-Y stage and lens/mirror positioning, fusion bond positioning for optical fiber, inkjet printer and valve/electronic valve control, a vibration of part feeder, generation of ultrasonic waves, precise positioning of analyzers, etc.

 Driving microscope lenses and stages